The Landscape of Montreal Telecom: Who Actually Owns the Wires

 - Professional installation fees: Cable and hybrid-fiber providers often charge an installation fee if a customer declines or is unable to complete self-install — always ask for the exact dollar figure before booking a technician visit, since this number is frequently omitted from headline advertising.

-- Equipment rental fees: EBOX folds a modest mandatory equipment rental into its advertised fiber pricing — read the fine print on any "all-in" price to see whether hardware is truly included or quietly added on the first bill.
+- Equipment rental fees: EBOX folds a $5.95/month mandatory equipment rental into its advertised fiber pricing — read the fine print on any "all-in" price to see whether hardware is truly included or quietly added on the first bill.
+Oxio, by contrast, includes its router free with no separate line item.

-- Promotional price expiry: Bell's Quebec Fibe pricing is built around limited-time credits; the "promo price" you sign up at is not necessarily the rate you'll pay in year two, so always ask explicitly what the post-promotion price will be and get it in writing.
+- Promotional price expiry: Bell's Quebec Fibe pricing is currently promotional and no-contract, but the discounted rate you sign up at is not guaranteed to be the rate you'll pay indefinitely, so always ask explicitly what the standard post-promotion price is and get it in writing.

-- CRTC fee removals: Recent CRTC rule changes have removed certain activation, plan-change, and cancellation fees across Canadian ISPs — a welcome shift, but it's still worth confirming that a given provider has implemented the change before assuming it applies to your order.
+- CRTC fee removals: As of June 12, 2026, the CRTC banned activation, plan-change, and cancellation fees across Canadian ISPs, a welcome shift, but it's still worth confirming that a given provider has implemented the change before assuming it applies to your order.